 Today, the Alentejo region is known for being extraordinarily traditional, or even backward, at least in the eyes of snooty Lisboans.
 But the people of Alentejo don't mind being the butt of jokes.

-Libanio says it's part of these people's character to laugh at themselves.
-He asks me, "How can you tell a worker is done for the day in Alentejo?
-When he takes his hands out of his pockets.”
-He then continues, more philosophically, “In your land, time is money.
+A local guide Libanio once opined to me that it's a mark of a people's character to be willing to laugh at themselves.
+He asked me, "How can you tell a worker is done for the day in Alentejo?"
+I said I don't know.
+"When he takes his hands out of his pockets," he said.
+He continued more philosophically: "In your land, time is money.
 Here in Alentejo, time is time.
 We take things slow and enjoy ourselves."

 While this corner of Portugal looks humble, I still sense a distinct pride here.